COVID-19 Update: We are open and serving our clients. Learn More >>>

 The sentence for a drug crime conviction varies based on the classification of the drug crime, with the maximum sentence being up to life in prison for crimes such as criminal possession of a controlled substance in the first degree, criminal sale of a controlled substance in the first degree and operating as a major trafficker.
 All are class A-1 felonies.
 The most important factors that will determine your sentence are the classification of the drug crime and your criminal history.
 Those who are first time, non-violent offenders will receive lighter sentences than those with prior felony convictions.
 In addition, if you have a substance abuse problem, you may eligible for an alternative sentencing program called Drug Treatment Court.

-The Law Offices of Stephen Bilkis & Associates can help
+Contact Stephen Bilkis & Associates

 Client Reviews